Navigation » List of Schools » Prince George Community College » Psychology » Psychology 2080 – Abnormal Psychology » Spring 2021 » Quiz 4

 Question #4

-A Personality characteristics are related to neither the development of nor recovery from stress disorders.
+A Personality characteristics are related to both the development of stress disorders and recovery from them.

 B Certain personality characteristics are related to the development of stress disorders, but not to recovery from these disorders.